CERN-IT-INNOVATION/QuASK/docs/source/tutorials_classical/classical_1_linear_to_kernel.rst

 large amount of data (:math:`m \gg d`), the regressor is much more efficient.
 The dual form has the advantage of expressing the regressor in terms of its similarity to the elements of the training set, instead of on :math:`\mathbf{x}` itself.
-This leads to new possibilities because by changing the notion of ‘similarity,’ we can create much more powerful models.ossibilities by redefining the concept of ‘similarity.’
+This leads to new possibilities: changing the notion of ‘similarity’ allows the creation of much more powerful models.

 References
 ----------